akdwivedi-explorer/Acme-Web-Design-Website-Project/README.md

-This is the my first frontend project
+--This is the my first frontend project

 --TECH STACK USED
 --HTML5
 --CSS3
+--
 This is a responsive website.

 below are the screenshots attached for the reference.....